Oliver-BE/ring-of-fire/README.md

 2. Save the output of that program to a CSV:
-    1. Call the `grid-to-csv` function in `core.clj` (make sure the `argmap` passed in matches the was used to create your program)
+    1. Call the `grid-to-csv` function in `core.clj` (make sure the `argmap` passed in matches the one used to create the program)

 3. Print out the above generated CSV file:
     1. Navigate to the `burn-demo.clj` file
     2. Use the `read-in-data` function to read in your CSV and `def` the resulting output
     3. Change the line that states `def selected-fire` to reference your new fire from above
-    4. Run the file
+    4. Run the `burn-demo.clj` file

 4. The difference between the resulting fire and the actual fire can be found by calling `calculate-pct-difference` in `burn-demo.clj` and passing in the